MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-post.md

 4. Can't log in; stuck on the login screen.

 This can also apply if you see _Your session has timed out.
 Please log in again._ or _A server error that affects your login session was detected.
-Please login again or restart your browser._ The following are potential causes and actions that you can take to resolve this:
+Please log in again or restart your browser._ The following are potential causes and actions that you can take to resolve this:

 - First, check if your main admin account, another manual account, is also a problem.
 If your users are using an external authentication method (for example, LDAP), then that could be the problem.
 Isolate the cause, and verify that it's with Moodle before going any further.